 All employees who have the authority to hire, promote, discipline, evaluate, grade, formally advise, or direct faculty, staff, or students are considered "responsible employees" and are required to report alleged misconduct to OIEC.
-This includes, but is not limited to resident advisors, teaching assistants, professors, academic advisors, coaches, or other university employees with supervisory authority.
+This includes, but is not limited to resident advisors, teaching assistants, professors, graduate instructors, academic advisors, coaches, or other university employees with supervisory authority.

 - Responsible employees by definition are mandatory reporters and must relay all of the information disclosed to them to OIEC.
 This includes:

 - Name of the person allegedly subjected to misconduct

 - Name of the person alleged to have engaged in misconduct